-On a trip to paradise on earth, ensure you get on to a shikhara on the Dal, the gem of Srinagar.
-Shikara rides will keep you close to the water, but be mindful of not rocking the boat too much.
-Your choice to stay on the houseboat will give you a glimpse of the Kashmiri culture, renowned worldwide for its warm welcome of guests.
+On a trip to paradise on earth, ensure you get on to a shikara on the Dal, the gem of Srinagar.
+Shikara rides keep you close to the water, but be mindful of not rocking the boat too much.
+Staying on the houseboat will give you a glimpse of Kashmiri culture which is renowned worldwide for its warm welcome of guests.

 The serene waters of the revered river Ganga in Prayagraj offer many boating and sailing opportunities.
-One of the many is a multiple-day trip down the Ganges from Allahabad to Varanasi.
-As you swish past the venerable temples that line the historic ghats of the river, if you are lucky, you may spot the elusive Gangetic dolphin revelling in the holy waters.
+One of these is a multi-day trip down the Ganga from Prayagraj to Varanasi.
+As you swish past the venerable temples that line the historic ghats, you may get lucky and spot the elusive Gangetic river dolphin revelling in the holy waters.

-The state of Odisha has a lengthy coastline.
-It is also home to many river gorges and lakes, the largest among them being the saltwater lake Chilika, which is technically a lagoon.
-You can choose from boating experiences amidst basking crocodiles and exotic birds in the canyons of Satkosia Gorge, through which the River Mahanadi flows.
-In western Odisha is the Hirakud Dam on the same river.
-Here you can enjoy paddle boating, and many water sports too.
+The state of Odisha has a lengthy coastline and is home to many river gorges and lakes.
+The largest among them is technically a saltwater lagoon - Chilika Lake.
+You can also choose from an array of boating experiences while basking amidst crocodiles and exotic birds in the canyons of Satkosia Gorge, through which the Mahanadi River flows.
+In Sambalpur, western Odisha, is the Hirakud Dam on the same river.
+Here you can enjoy paddle boating and other water sports too.

-Situated along the coast, Mumbai is surrounded by the waters of the Arabian Sea, which are ideal for all water-based tourism activities.
-From day-long trips to short ones lasting a couple of hours in yachts, sailboats, catamarans, and ferries, there is no shortage of options if you want to be on the water.
-There are jetties for tourism-related activities at many points across the city.
+Situated along the coast, Mumbai is surrounded by the waters of the Arabian Sea which make it ideal for all water-based tourism activities.
+From day-long trips to short ones lasting just a few hours, there is no shortage of options if you want to be on the water, with yachts, sailboats, catamarans, and ferries available.
+There are jetties for tourism-related activities dotted at many points across the city.

-Leave alone the beautiful coastline of Kerala, and look towards its interiors to the Idduki Dam on the River Periyar.
-The reservoir is set between two mountains, Kuravanmala and Kurathimala, and has regular on-boat sightseeing tours.
-Many yachting competitions are held here, and tourists can easily rent a yacht, sailboat, or rowboat.
+For once, leave aside the beautiful coastline of Kerala and look towards its interiors, especially to the Idduki Dam on the Periyar River.
+This reservoir is set between two mountains, Kuravanmala and Kurathimala, and has regular on-boat sightseeing tours.
+Many yachting competitions are held here and tourists can easily rent a yacht, sailboat, or rowboat.